War memorials in later decades

 The significance of war memorials has changed for each succeeding generation.

-The people who built war memorials in the 1920s envisaged them standing for all time.
+The people who built war memorials after the First and Second World Wars envisaged them standing for all time.
 They believed they were building them at least as much for future generations as for their own.
 At one unveiling ceremony in 1920, the speaker remarked, ‘We have placed their names on this tablet so that those who come after may read, but we ourselves, we who knew them, need no scroll, no monument, to keep their deeds fresh in our memories.’